 The University of Pretoria Institute for Sustainable Malaria Control (UP ISMC) is a fully integrated, multi-disciplinary, interdepartmental and interfaculty initiative.
 The aim of the Institute is to coordinate and promote collaborative research on safer and sustainable malaria control and management strategies, and to generate new knowledge and support new activities pertaining to safe malaria control in Africa through fundamental and applied research, supported by research collaboration with regional, national and international partners.
 The departments involved in this trans-disciplinary approach within the various UP faculties all have established research programmes with a similar aim in combating malaria effectively without causing human health risk.
 It was therefore strategic to combine the research conducted in this field into a focused and well managed Institute.
 The diverse group of researchers involved with the Institute encompasses all aspects of malaria with research clusters focusing on human health, parasite control and vector control.
 Research includes innovative and novel methods of malaria control, including community focused health promotion and education towards malaria elimination in South Africa and Africa.
 The Institute has adopted the ‘One Health’ approach towards outcomes of improved health, adopting integrated strategies that include social, cultural, economic and ecological dimensions that bring added value for human-, animal- and environmental health.

 The establishment of the UP ISMC was approved by the University of Pretoria Senate on 2 June 2016.
-The Institute was 'upgraded' from the existing UP Centre for Sustainable Malaria Control (UP CSMC), and boasts five years of achievements reached as a Centre.
+The Institute was 'upgraded' from the existing UP Centre for Sustainable Malaria Control (UP CSMC), and boasts five years of achievements reached.
 To read more on the Centre's (now Institute's) major achievements over the past five years click here.

-The UP ISMC hosts a DST/NRF SARChI research chair on sustainable malaria control, acts as the academic partner in a Centre of Excellence established with Goodbye Malaria in Namaacha, southern Mozambique, and is a South African Medical Research Council (MRC) Collaborating Centre for malaria research.
+The UP ISMC hosts a DST/NRF SARChI research chair on sustainable malaria control, acts as the academic partner in a Centre of Excellence established with Goodbye Malaria in Namaacha, southern Mozambique, and is a South African Medical Research Council (SAMRC) Collaborating Centre for malaria research.
 Collectively the network of Collaborating Centres will provide a multi-disciplinary approach to malaria research; synergise malaria research efforts to achieve common goals; and promote collaboration among malaria researchers in Southern Africa.